mimoralea/king-pong/report.md

 ## Conclusion

 This was a very interesting project we got into.
 Not only we applied a Machine Learning technology, but in fact 2 of the most prominent technologies as of 2016.
 We proved how hard it is to do Deep Reinforcement Learning, but also how satisfactory it is to get great results.
-We would be doing more of this kinds of work in the near future.
+We would be doing more of these kinds of work in the near future.

 ### Reflection